 Does this sound familiar?
-You’re working hard to get new patients into your dental practice, and maybe you’re spending what feels like a small fortune.
+You’re working hard to get new patients into your dental practice, and maybe you’re spending what feels like a small fortune on dental marketing.
 New patient numbers are up, and yet, your collections are hovering right where they have been for the past few years.
 What gives?
 Why the plateau?

 Where did my dental patients go?

 Many practices look to new patients as the end-all-be-all for practice growth, but the truth is, your existing patients are the key to your continued growth and success.
 Getting them in the front door is great!
 Letting them out the back door, not so great.
 You spent a lot of money to get that butt in the chair and guess what – learning how to improve your dental patient retention is far cheaper than it is to find a new one to replace them.

 Here are the facts.

 - Show up on time for their appointments

 - Are more likely to book for recare

 So here’s what I’m getting at: Patient patient retention is a marketing campaign.
 It might be your most important dental marketing campaign.
 You don’t want to keep chugging away at the new patient grind.
 It’s time to take a look inside your practice to foster those patient relationships you do have.